aldebaran/qibuild/doc/getting_started.rst

   c:\path\to\qibuild> install-qibuild.bat

-If you have bash available on your system, and want to use QiBuild from there, you should also be able to use the .sh script.
+If you have bash available on your system, and want to use qiBuild from there, you should also be able to use the .sh script.
 (Be careful if you are using
 cygwin: you must be sure the .sh has UNIX end of lines)